 Long known as a center for banking and high finance, the city of Zurich, located in northern Switzerland, boasts the fourth largest stock market in the world, as well as one of the global market’s most important precious metals exchanges.
 Zurich is one of the region’s primary hubs of investment activity, hosting some of Switzerland’s over 100 hedge fund management firms, with investments approaching $20 billion.
 Rated as the second-best city in the world for overall quality of life by Mercer Consulting, Zurich offers numerous clubs, restaurants, museums, and a variety of other entertainments for visitors and residents alike.

 The history of the city as a center of trade, artisanship, and banking highlight the current role of Zurich as a major hub of European investments and exchanges.
-As a city of wealth, affluence, and sophistication, Zurich is rated as the sixth most expensive city in the world, with a cost of living nearly ten percent higher than that of New York City.
+As a city of wealth, affluence, and sophistication, Zurich is rated as the eigth most expensive city in the world, with a cost of living nearly ten percent higher than that of New York City.
 This high standard of living is driven in part by the presence of many prestigious investment firms, such as Liongate Capital, Swiss Capital Group, and Altis Investment Management, which provide finance professionals seeking hedge fund jobs with plenty of potential career opportunities.